IMOsbo/DATA6550-Bias/README.md

 ### Data (`/Data`)
 This folder contains the Kaggle UCI dataset as a `csv` files called `adult.csv`.
 It is comprised of `15` columns and `~32,000` rows.

+The dataset can be found at: <https://archive.ics.uci.edu/dataset/2/adult> (*a Kaggle Username & Password are needed*).

 ### Collaboration (`/Collaboration`)
 This folder holds the weekly word documents cronicaling our project progress and disussions.